FmoOliveira/RoadToCSharp/C# Flow Control.md

     }
     ```

-    Using a `switch` statement provides a clearer and more maintainable structure when dealing with multiple cases.

 7. **Refactor Complex `if` Logic**
-    If your `if` conditions become too complex, it’s a sign that you should refactor the code.
+    If your `if` conditions become too complex, it's a sign that you should refactor the code.
 Extracting logic into separate methods or using design patterns (like the **Strategy Pattern**) can simplify decision-making and improve code readability.

     ```csharp
     if (ShouldSendNotification(user, notificationType))